-I have never been very susceptible to the local propaganda of my homeland, that the West is free and beneficent towards the uncivilzed hoards elsewhere – the communist East, then the Arabs – but nor have I been persuaded that there is some overarching, or even deliberate, plan behind our aggression, but probably more the individualistic, competitive bull-headedness and stupidity we see everywhere.
+I have never been very susceptible to the local propaganda of my homeland, that the West is free and beneficent towards the uncivilzed hoards elsewhere – the communist East or the Arabs – but nor have I been persuaded (at least for very long) that there is some overarching, or even deliberate, plan behind our aggression.
+I suspect it is probably more the individualistic, competitive bull-headedness and stupidity we see everywhere that’s behind it.
 We each encounter it within just about every company we work for or government agency we have dealings with.

 But I admit that I have let most of the political details wash over me.
 I say that the Israeli occupation of Palestine is illegal, for example, because I’ve read of the UN’s charges of war crimes.
 I have also read that the UN, in this morality-of-war arena, has few teeth these days.
 I know this isn’t my field at all.
 I don’t have a talent for remembering lots of information.
 I am, I think, a good theorist, and this is the way I approach these questions.
 It is not the best approach, which would include theoretical judgement along with a keen, retentive mind for the extensive details involved.
 I bring a certain amount of psychological knowledge to the subject, which is something that is often overlooked.
 I have been thinking about global politics for about 40 years, since I was a young teenager.
 I hope these thoughts are of some use, but I’m also looking to learn and, as usual, I invite discussion in the comments.